-Below are a few bits of reference material you may find interesting for information related to what we are doing with Theatre for Living.
+Below are a few bits of reference material you may find interesting for information related to specific Theatre for Living (Headlines Theatre) past projects.
 First we have Internet Links and below that is a Suggested Reading List.
 Enjoy!

 → CTO Rio.
 Augusto Boal's Centre for the Theatre of the Oppressed in Brazil

 → International Theatre of the Oppressed Organisation.
 A GREAT web site for linking into Boal-based work around the world.

 → Theatre Canada.
 A vast collection of links to theatres across the country

 is a list of suggested reading.
 These are books that have